purtuga/jquery.stickOnScroll/README.md

 Options
 -------

 -   **topOffset**       :   *Integer.
 Optional.
 Default=0* <br />
     The number of pixels from the top of the viewport (window) before the element triggers to fixed. **Note:** This value must be an integer.

 -   **bottomOffset**    :   *Integer.
 Optional.
 Default=0* <br />
     The number of pixels between the bottom of the fixed element and the top of the footer before the fixed element scrolls back up the page.

 -   **footerElement**   :   *HTMLElement|jQuery|selector.
 Optional.
 Default=null* <br />
     The footer element to be used for triggering the fixed element to scroll back up.

 -   **stickClass**      :   *String.
 Optional.
 Default="stickOnScroll-on"* <br />
     The class name that will be added to the fixed element when it is fixed on the page.

 -   **viewport**        :   *HTMLElement|jQuery|selector.
 Optional.
 Default=window* <br />
     The viewport that will be used to watch for scrolling.
 Default is the browser window.
-Set this to specific elements if sticking elements within a fixed height element with overflow set to auto or scroll and position set to either relative, absolute or fixed. (**Note** for html element, these setting are important).
+Set this to specific elements if sticking elements within a fixed height element with overflow set to auto or scroll and position set to either relative, absolute or fixed. **Note** for html element, these setting are important.

 -   **setParentOnStick**    :   *Boolean.
 Optional.
 Default=false* <br />
     If true, the parent element of the node that will be Stick On Scroll will have it's css height attribute set to the height of the node.
 Use this option when wanting the page flow to maintain the original height of the element when Stick on Scroll is applied.
 This option will manipulate only the css height attibute of the parent element and only when the node is "stuck".
 When not Stuck, the css height is set to "" (empty).

 -   **setWidthOnStick**    :   *Boolean.
 Optional.
 Default=false* <br />
     If true, the width of the element that will be made sticky is set so that it maintains the same width when its position is removed from the normal page flow (position:fixed).
 The width is then removed when the element returns to the normal page flow position.

 -   **onStick**    :   *Function.
 Optional.
 Default=null* <br />
     A function to be called when the element becomes sticky on the page.
 Function will have a scope of element that was made sticky, which will also be provided as the first argument to the Function.